Wushu stances: Jin Ji Du Li

-Tūn Bù （吞步）
+Tun bu

-Most clearly associated with Northern praying mantis, Tun Bu is the "swallow stance," related to Fu Hu Bu.
+Most clearly associated with Northern praying mantis, Tun Bu (吞步; Tūn Bù) is the "swallow stance," related to Fu Hu Bu.
 Like the former, it can be used to defend against jump attacks.
 It is formed by squatting on a single leg until the thigh is parallel to the ground and extending the other foot to touch the ground.
 Unlike Fu Hu Bu, the extended foot contacts the ground with only the heel and faces forward.
 This stance can be used to trap the opponent's foot to set up a shuai jiao technique.
 Punches and kicks, as well as jump kicks, can be executed easily from Tun Bu.
 Most praying mantis exponents assume a higher version of Tun Bu, in which the thigh is not parallel to the ground.

-Qi Lin Bu （麒麟步）
+Qi Lin Bu

-Qi Lin Bu is the "unicorn stance," used primarily in Changquan and Northern Praying Mantis.
+Qi Lin Bu (麒麟步) is the "unicorn stance," used primarily in Changquan and Northern Praying Mantis.
 It is similar in appearance to Zuo Pan Bu, with the exception that the frontal foot's toes point to the left or right.
 Also, the exponent's front faces the opponent.
-In Changquan forms such as Shi Zi Tang (十字趟), it is employed as a low platform from which to execute uppercuts and front kicks.
+In changquan forms such as Shi Zi Tang (十字趟), it is employed as a low platform from which to execute uppercuts and front kicks.
 Furthermore, it is used evasively for straight-line retreats.